Hu-Hanyang/DeepKoopmanWithControl/Reimplementation.md

 tmux a -t KoopTest

+change the Ksteps = 15 to 250

 ATTENTION for shortening time, shrink the size 100 times: train_steps = 200000, Ktrain_samples=50000,Ktest_samples = 20000

 python Learn_Koopman_with_KlinearEig.py  --env="CartPole-dm" --suffix="dm_control_test"

+change the Ksteps = 15 to 250